What We Would Use

 Mounting and Centering

-Mounting the frame-mounted bracket is quick and easy.
+Mounting the frame-mounted bracket of the Hamax Caress is quick and easy.
 The mount comes apart into two main piece that wrap around the seat tube of the bike and clamp together with four hex bolts.
 The back mounting bracket is very thin and could potentially be mounted behind any wires on the seat tube as shown in the user manual screenshot below.
 The mount also lock has a lock that locks the seat to the mount.

 To mount the seat, simply place the end of the mounting arms into the top of the brackets.
 When properly inserted, two green safety tabs will protrude through the bracket.
 To release, simply push on group of eight circles on the face of the mount.